thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 I thought I could keep this up, but I can’t.

-It has to stop.

-Time to rewrite the hours.
+Time to reset the hours.
 <hr style="opacity: 0.7;">

 ## Apr 03